An assessment tracking tool for teachers in Project-Based Learning (PBL) classes.

 Duration: 3 Months | Sep.2018 - Dec.2018

-Team: Angie Wang, Greg Bunyea, Zeqian Peng (UX Research, UI Design and Interaction Design)
+Team: Angie Wang, Greg Bunyea, Zeqian Peng (UX Researcher, Product Designer)

 Client Background: Winchester Thurston School (WT), an independent school in Pittsburgh, is in a unique position to facilitate Project-Based Learning (PBL) courses.
 City as Our Campus is an initiative that brings community-based learning to provide authentic learning experiences for students from diverse backgrounds and academic interests.